google/exposure-notifications-server/docs/server_functional_requirements.md

 #### Exposure File Binary Format

-The `export.bin` file of the archive contains the Temporary Exposure Keys broadcast by confirmed devices.
+The `export.bin` file of the archive contains the temporary exposure Keys broadcast by confirmed devices.
 It is an incremental file containing the latest keys the server was made aware of in a given time window.
 This time window is typically daily, allowing devices to perform nightly matching.